jyourstone/jellyfin-smartplaylist-plugin/docs/content/development/building-locally.md

 ## Development Environment

 The development environment is contained in the [`/dev` directory](https://github.com/jyourstone/jellyfin-smartlists-plugin/tree/main/dev).
-This folder contains all the files needed for local development and testing of the SmartPlaylist plugin.
+This folder contains all the files needed for local development and testing of the SmartLists plugin.

 ### Files in the Dev Folder